Sure, it’s ethical . . . but is it criminal?

 Where were the lawyers?
 Note the unstated premise: if something goes wrong it is the fault of C&E/the compliance program.
 But not so long ago when there were major corporate scandals there was the question: “Where were the lawyers?”[3]
 Whatever happened to that question?

-Consider the role of lawyers in companies.[2]
+Consider the role of lawyers in companies.[4]
 Why are they now omitted from the analysis of what happened in violations?
 Are they just distant from all the important matters in the corporation and are simply bystanders, so they should not even be considered when discussing why wrongdoing happened?
-Or is it appropriate to ask if there was any failure to act on their part?
+Or is it appropriate to ask if there was any failure to speak up or act on their part?
+When they dealt with instances of wrongdoing did they fail to do root cause analyses to identify broader problems that needed attention?
 Do they perhaps even play a role to some extent in limiting the ability of C&E to actually prevent misconduct?

 A comparison: CECOs & GCs.
 Should we be asking these types of questions when we are trying to understand more about corporate scandals, and assessing who is really in a position to play a role in preventing misconduct?
 If the C&E people were in a dominant position and legal in a subordinate role, that might well support the implicit idea that the fault in violations rests with C&E. But does an examination of the facts support that idea?
 Or does the actual distribution of power undercut the idea that C&E is the only place to look for responsibility?
 Here are some questions to consider: